moudy99/Bankist--app/README.md

 ## Live Demo

 Curious to see these features in action?
-Give Bankist a try!
-[Live Demo](your-live-demo-link)
+Give Bankist a try! https://bankist-app-uui1.onrender.com/

 ## Getting Started

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/bankist-app.git`
+1. Clone the repository: `git clone https://github.com/moudy99/Bankist--app.git`
-2. Navigate to the project directory: `cd bankist-app`
+2. Navigate to the project directory: `cd Bankist--app`
 3. Open `index.html` in your preferred browser.

 ## Contributing